Mock¶

 ============================== 1 passed in 0.03s ===============================

 We could also avoid mocking in another way.
-We could test the behaviour completely via the CLI.
-This might require parsing the output of the items list to check the correct database content.
+We could test the behaviour entirely via the CLI.
+To do this, we might need to parse the output of the tasks list to verify that the database contents are correct.

-available in the CLI, but could be.
-We could perhaps add the items get index
+methods is available in the CLI, but they could be.
+We could perhaps add the

 Plugins to support mocking¶

-So far we have focussed on the direct use of mock.
+So far, we have focused on the direct use of mock.
 However, there are many plugins that help with

 mocking, such as pytest-mock, which